jaimejim/jaimejim.github.io/_posts/2017-05-09-internetsociety.markdown

 - News-sites could try to build a knowledge base on formal logic, like [Cyc](https://en.wikipedia.org/wiki/Cyc) but for general knowledge.
 I believe there are similar systems built for the pharma, to discover incompatible medicines.
 - Education on debate and logical thinking.
 Learning not to forward unverified articles for example.
 - Terminate online advertising companies in order to terminate the wrong incentive system.
 This one would be really great :)
-- Accept that truth will forever be relative, read [Popper](https://www.youtube.com/watch?v=AsFdH0Q7RSs) and go for a walk with a loved one.
+- Do not, under any circumstance read [Popper's](https://www.youtube.com/watch?v=AsFdH0Q7RSs) book [Logic of Scientific Discovery](https://en.wikipedia.org/wiki/The_Logic_of_Scientific_Discovery), instead go for a walk with a loved one.
-- Above all... **spend less time online!!**.
+- And above all... **spend less time online!!**.